 Trans-Matic’s progressive die presses range in tonnage from 60-500 tons.
 Although Trans-Matic uses transfer presses to create most of our parts, we use progressive die stamping to craft components with low diameter-to-length ratios.
 Our progressive die stamping process maximizes efficiency by using state-of-the-art press technology.
 At Trans-Matic, we can assure that you will receive the highest quality stamped parts, whether we produce your components with a transfer press or a progressive die press.

 How Progressive Die Presses Work

-Progressive die presses come in many sizes from renowned press manufacturers such as Aida, Blow, Bruderer, Chin Fong, Danley, Komatsu, Minster, Schuler, Mueller Weingarten, Seyi, Stamtec, Sutherland and Verson.
+With over 50 years of metal stamping experience, Trans-Matic has the skills and knowledge to handle production runs of any size using the latest progressive and transfer die presses.
+Progressive die presses come in many sizes from renowned press manufacturers such as Aida, Blow, Bruderer, Chin Fong, Danley, Komatsu, Minster, Schuler, Mueller Weingarten, Seyi, Stamtec, Sutherland, and Verson.

 The team at Trans-Matic will work with you to decide the right press for your needs.
 As a leading supplier of metal components and value-added solutions, you can count on Trans-Matic for all your progressive die press needs.
 Contact us to learn how our state-of-the-art technology and professional metal stamping experts can provide cost-effective, reliable stamped parts for your next project.